toltalchaos/shop-os/README.md

 - data/sales anylitics in the management directories (https://www.npmjs.com/package/victory) would be cool
     - use firebase queries to run analytics and pump the data into visuialization tools/components
+    - order tracking will provide alot of insights... the following is a list of "interesting" metrics we could sort out.... likely in some python package adjacent to `online-store`
+        - orders by day of the week
+        - featured items vs non-featured
+        - shipped vs non-shipped
+        - time to fufilment

 ---